ljwagerfield/riak-event-store/README.md

 Log shard hashes are a function of all event IDs and child shard hashes.

-Child shard hashes reference zero-to-many child shards within the graph.
+Child shard hashes reference zero-to-many child shards within the tree.
 Multiple children are a result of merging multiple conflicting `head` shards (discussed later).
 Systems that do not experience concurrent writes will simply produce a linked-list (i.e. shards will have up to one child).

-Event IDs represent the 'useful payload': the sequence of events we are maintaining causal ordering for.
+Event IDs represent the 'useful payload': the sequence of events we are maintaining causal order for.

 Conflicts
 ---------